 For the same reason I agreed to fly to Israel with Rita, which still baffles me, I also agreed to spend the night before the flight at her parents’ apartment so we can travel to the airport together at four in the morning.
 This time I also meet Rita’s father.
 He is planted on the couch and never moves from there until I go to bed in a little bedroom converted into an office.
 He also does not sleep.
 At two in the morning, when I visit the bathroom, he is still sitting in front of the TV, watching something.
 When he finally goes to bed, I get up.
 I am ready long before anyone else wakes up.
 Sleeping on an unfamiliar sofa is not a recipe for a good night’s sleep.
 Combine that with jetlag leftover and having to start the day before dawn, and two hours of unconsciousness sound good.
 I am not particularly troubled by my sleeplessness, though.
 It comes with the territory, as they say.

 We take a cab to the airport.
 The driver starts a conversation with Rita’s mom, who sits next to him, in fluent Russian sprinkled with a little Hebrew.
 I pick up names and a few words here and there.
 It’s politics.
 I think the driver is lamenting the ignorance of the young generation and the good life he left behind in Russia.
 I throw in a couple of sentences in Hebrew about Stalin’s persecution of Jewish intellectuals in the early 1950s to show him we are not all ignorant, and he floods me with so much Russian that Vera has to intervene and tell him she is the only Russian speaker in the group.
 According to one of Rita’s stories, her mom learned Russian when she was a small child.
 The family escaped from Poland before the Holocaust and got off the train in Uzbekistan or Kazakhstan, where she was born.
-At the end of the war, back in Poland at the age of four, Vera also learned to speak Yiddish and Polish and suffered a number of untold traumas.
+At the end of the war, back in Poland at the age of four, Vera also learned to speak Yiddish and Polish and suffered several untold traumas.

 Vera’s turbulent past did not stop her from becoming a highly functional adult, and as soon as the cab stops in front of the terminal she pays the fare which comes up to around 15 dollars.

 This time around at the airport no one sneaks into first class.
 We’re all in economy on a direct flight to Lisbon.
 After we pass through security and immigration, we settle in the terminal to wait for our flight.
 Rita and Vera go to look for a bathroom and I am tasked with looking after the bags until they return.
 What else did I think was going to happen?
 When you travel in the company of women, half of the time is spent looking for bathrooms and sharing bathroom experiences.
 It is a woman thing.
 A few years ago, when I shared an office with three other women, one of the main daily activities involved going to the bathroom together or looking for another woman in a neighboring office to go to the bathroom with.
-I never understood it, but apparently this is part of womanhood.
+I never understood it, but apparently, this is part of womanhood.

 When the two come back, I tell them I am going to get a cup of coffee.
-Rita sits down, puts her feet up on a chair across from her and practically commands me, “Bring us coffee too.”
+Rita sits down, puts her feet up on a chair across from her, and practically commands me, “Bring us coffee too.”
 I try not to live by cliché, but I send her a look that I hope can kill.
 So that’s why I am traveling with you?
 To watch your bags when you go to the bathroom and buy you coffee?
-I am so mad, I can barely hold myself back.
-Okay, it’s not the first time she is trying to make me pay for something that she feels entitled to, but this time it does not sit well with me.
+I am so mad, that I can barely hold myself back.
+Okay, it’s not the first time she has tried to make me pay for something that she feels entitled to, but this time it does not sit well with me.
 I am pissed off and we are not even on the plane yet.

 Surprisingly, Rita senses that she crossed a line.
 “I’ll go with you,” she says, lifting herself slowly from the chair and collecting her purse.
 I assume it is the same purse holding the five-thousand-dollar credit card Fred gave her.

 At the coffee counter, I order a small coffee.
-Rita orders two, one large latte for herself, a small coffee for her mother.
+Rita orders two, one large latte for herself, and a small coffee for her mother.
 Then she turns to me, “You can pay for our coffee instead of giving my mother your share of the cab fare to the airport.”

 “Sure, no problem,” I say.
 I already can’t wait for this trip to be over.